 Losing weight can help improve and even eliminate some obesity-related conditions.
-For seriously obese patients who have been unsuccessful in non-surgical weight loss methods, weight loss surgery may be a life-saving intervention — for many patients, the risks of remaining obese are more significant than the risks of complications from surgery.
+For seriously obese patients who have been unsuccessful in other weight loss methods, weight loss surgery may be a life-saving intervention — for many patients, the risks of remaining obese are more significant than the risks of complications from surgery.

 For people who have less weight to lose and don’t qualify for weight loss surgery, our bariatric endoscopy program offers endoscopic (inserting a flexible tube and light down the esophagus into the stomach) procedures that can help people to lose 15-20% of their body weight.